 Unfortunately, caregivers didn’t have the luxury of time or resources for help.
 There was no internet.
-Learning how to handle dangerous or aggressive behaviors like yelling, hitting, kicking, throwing objects, and wandering in the street.
-It was a skill that came with time and on the job experience.
+Learning how to handle dangerous or aggressive behaviors like yelling, hitting, kicking, throwing objects, and wandering in the street was a skill that came with on the job experience.

 An older adult with dementia may experience any or all of the challenging behaviors associated with their disease: Anger, aggression, disinterest, paranoia, mood swings, wandering, pacing, restlessness, verbal abuse, and communication problems.
 Understanding that these are common behaviors of dementia can better prepare and help caregivers cope.

 Behaviors usually seem to come out of nowhere.
 You might be folding laundry or watching TV when suddenly you have a finger in your face while being called names and accused of stealing a purse.

 - Paranoia, suspicion